Data Model

 Experiment

-Runs your task on a dataset and evaluates the results.
+Runs your task on a dataset and scores the results.

 | Attribute | Type | Required | Description |